Koh Samui, Thailand, Cruise Port Information

 Koh Samui Cruise Port is situated in Nathon, the capital of the island which is situated on the west coast of the Island.
 The ships tender to the main piers by the ferry port.

-There are two peers next to each other and depending on how many ships are in port at any one time will determine which peer you’ll be tendered to.
+There are two piers next to each other and depending on how many ships are in port at any one time will determine which pier you’ll be tendered to.